ssaranya27/workshop3/README.md

 The **Canny Edge Detection algorithm** successfully identified edges in the sample image.
 By tuning the threshold parameters, the clarity and number of detected edges can be adjusted.

----

-Would you like me to format it as a short “lab record page” (with sections like *Theory*, *Algorithm*, *Output*, etc.) so it looks ready to print?